 Abbey Way’s worship life is not easily described to those outside of the community.
 We lean musically into Celtic, folk, coffee house, Gospel, and contemplative influences which are supported by a definite but simple liturgical rhythm based in the lectionary cycle.
 To these elements we add the intentional incorporation of children with a central focus on God’s Word and the Lord’s Table.

 We are not common place by any means.
 Yet by being uniquely Abbey Way, old and young alike make place and space to hear God’s invitation by trying new things, gleaning purposefully from sources beyond our own.
-Sometimes awkward, sometimes enchanting, always focusing on our Triune God—Father, Son and Spirit—as the center, Abbey Way’s worship life is a delightful discovery of how God wants to meet with us and our desire to meet with God.
+At times awkward, sometimes remarkably enchanting, always focusing on our Triune God—Father, Son and Spirit—as the center, Abbey Way’s worship life is a delightful discovery of how God wants to meet with us and our desire to meet with God.

-Always new, at the same delightfully old, Abbey Way music style is truly our own.
+Always new, at the same delightfully old, Abbey Way’s music style is truly our own.
 Our musical influences include: High Street Hymns, Enter the Worship Circle, Rend Collective Experiment, Jon Foreman, Gungor, The Innocence Mission, The Welcome Wagon, Sara Groves and Sandra McCracken.
 Monastic resources such as songs from Northumbria Community in England and chants from the Taize Community in France season our life.
 On any given Sunday, we sing traditional hymns or ones whose old lyrics are set to new music.
 Rounding out our repertoire are liturgical themes, sermon series, scripture passages, Benedictine texts and ancient prayers that inspire much of our original music written by Brenton Haack.

 We think our worship life is special.
 Come see for yourself.